-There is a staff-student consultative committee consisting of a representative elected from each undergraduate Politics course, two staff representatives (including the Head of Politics and International Relations) and two graduate representatives.
+There is a staff-student consultative committee consisting of a representative elected from each undergraduate Politics course, two staff representatives and two graduate representatives.
 The Committee considers any policy matters of concern to students and staff in the running of the Politics and International Relations Disciplinary Area and its teaching programmes.
 The Committee can make recommendations to the Disciplinary Area and elects one of its student members to be a representative on the Faculty Committee of the Faculty of Arts.
 The Auckland University Students Association (AUSA) runs training sessions and workshops for class representatives throughout the year and publishes a monthly newsletter which is available through the Disciplinary Area.